Mapping a digital landscape

-One of his first research projects at Victoria, the Tring Energy Monitor, centred on a dynamic intuitive energy monitor interface that displayed energy use as tree rings that grow over time.
-The monitor was installed in the solar-powered First Light House, a Victoria student-led entry that won second place in the 2011 Solar Decathlon Competition run by the United States Department of Energy.
+One of his first research projects at the University, the Tring Energy Monitor, centred on a dynamic intuitive energy monitor interface that displayed energy use as tree rings that grow over time.
+The monitor was installed in the solar-powered First Light House, a student-led entry that won second place in the 2011 Solar Decathlon Competition run by the United States Department of Energy.

 “The monitor was about finding a way to get people to have an emotional connection to their energy use, rather than just using bar graphs,” says Associate Professor Gurevitch.

 He also developed a research project called Google Warming, which suggests photomapping tools such as Google Earth can create a shared awareness of climate change and of our ability to treat the Earth as an object that can be engineered.
 He was invited to Berkeley in San Francisco to present his work to scientists and policy-makers in the field of geo-engineering.

 “I’ve been interested in climate change ever since I was growing up in Scotland.
 Every year there was snow on the mountains by October, and then one year we had a winter when there was no snow at all, and all the old people in my village were saying it had never happened before,” he says.